MarinaNikolaieva/GameMapGenerator-CSharp/README.md

 Political map generator uses a Flood fill technique to spread each country's territory.

 Height map uses Diamond-Square algorithm for scaling.
-That's why the map MUST be square and the sides size MUST be 2 ^ power + 1 (65, 129, 257, 513 etc.)
+That's why the map MUST be square and the sides size MUST be 2 ^ power + 1 (65, 129, 257, 513 etc.) The size I use is 513 for the result map and 257 for the temporary map for the Height generator.
+The temporary map will be generated, scaled to the bigger size and get ready for output to other generators.

 Biome, Soil and Resource maps (Global and OnGround) generators use Multi-state cellular automata to balance their maps and give them a better look.